sssh199x/Java-Core/README.md

 - All `.class` files are excluded from version control (they're generated during compilation)
 - Each concept builds upon previous ones
 - Exercises are provided for hands-on practice
-- The quiz project in `11_projects` demonstrates practical application of all concepts
+- The quiz project in `projects` demonstrates practical application of all concepts

 ## 🎯 Learning Path